alexdebril/rss-atom-bundle/README.md

     public function getItems();
 }
 ```
-As you can see, the getItems() method will give an array of Item objects.
-Its inteface is as below
+As you can see, the `getItems()` method will give an array of `Item` objects.
+Its inteface is as below :

 ```php
 interface Item
 {